Omo Charlie Champagne, Vol. 1

 Omo Charlie Champagne, Vol. 1 is the third studio album by Nigerian singer Simi.
 It was released to coincide with her thirty-first birthday on April 19, 2019.
-The 13-track album features guest artists such as Patoranking, Maleek Berry, Falz and Adekunle Gold.
-Its production was primarily handled by Oscar, with additional production from Vtek, Legendury Beatz and Sess.
+The album has thirteen tracks and features collaborations with Patoranking, Maleek Berry, Falz and Adekunle Gold.
+It was primarily produced by Oscar, with additional production from Vtek, Legendury Beatz and Sess.
 Simi dedicated the album to her father Charles Oladele Ogunleye, who died in 2014.
-Omo Charlie Champagne, Vol. 1 was preceded by three singles: "I Dun Care", "Lovin" and "Ayo".
+Omo Charlie Champagne, Vol. 1 was supported by the singles "I Dun Care", "Lovin" and "Ayo".

-Background
+Background and promotion

-In March 2019, Simi disclosed she would be releasing her third studio album Omo Charlie Champagne, Vol. 1 to coincide with her birthday on April 19, 2019.
+In March 2019, Simi said she would be releasing her third studio album, Omo Charlie Champagne, Vol. 1, to coincide with her birthday on April 19, 2019.
 She disclosed this information in a series of social media messages.
 The album is a slight departure from the relatively afro-centric feel of Simisola, and is a mixture of sentimental ballad, Afropop, Afro-soul, R&B, EDM and moombahton.
 Its title is a direct reference to her late father Charles Oladele Ogunleye.
 Omo Charlie Champagne, Vol. 1 tackles themes of loss, happiness, loyalty, fears, break-up and sex.

+"I Dun Care" was released as the album's lead single on August 10, 2018.
+It was produced by Oscar and recorded in Yoruba and English.
+The song focuses on themes of love and relationship.
+The accompanying music video for "I Dun Care" was filmed by Clarence Peters.
+The album's second single, "Lovin", was released on November 2, 2018.
+It was also produced by Oscar and contains a guitar riff by OC Omofuma.
+In "Lovin", Simi sings about the beauty of her love interest and her desire to see him and be intimate with him.
+Wale Owoade of Pan African Music praised the song's vibe and lyricism.
+The video for "Lovin" was directed by Aje Filmworks and is consistent with the song's lyrics.

+The Jùjú-inspired track "Ayo" (Yoruba: Joy) was released on January 24, 2019, as the album's third single.
+It was produced by the production duo Legendury Beatz and is inspired by the music of Ebenezer Obey.
+TooXclusive's Tomiwa described the song as "a mid-tempo jam".
+The music video for "Ayo" was recorded by Director K and depicts the daily life of Lagosians in inhospitable environments.
+On June 21, 2019, Simi released the music video for the Patoranking-assisted song "Jericho".
+The accompanying music video for the song was directed by Adasa Cookey and mirrors a 1990s party.
+On July 19, 2019, Simi released the music video for "By You", which was filmed in Los Angeles and features footage from Simi and Adekunle Gold's adventure across the city.
+The bakery and landmark building Randy's Donuts is depicted in the video.